-According to Matthew of Addessa in 1136, "The Greeks were at particular pains ceaselessly to remove from the east all the great-hearted men and valiant war leaders of Armenian origin.
-They transformed the young boys into eunuchs and instead of strong breastplates, they gave soldiers garments with full, floating pleats; instead of helmets they covered their heads with bonnets; and they encase their shoulders, not with coats of mail but with wide shawls.
-And it is thanks to the Greeks that the faithful have been driven into slavery among the Persians."
+According to Matthew of Addessa in 1136, "The [inferior] Greeks were at particular pains ceaselessly to remove from the east all the great-hearted men and valiant war leaders.
+They transformed the young boys into eunuchs and instead of helmets they covered their heads with bonnets."

-Also according to John Coucicaut from France in 1396, "When Sultan Bayezid saw this, he was so alarmed by the great valor of the French that neither he nor his huge battalion of cavalry dared to attack our men but fled, he and his troops, as fast as he could.
+Also according to John Coucicaut from France in 1396, "When [the inferior] Sultan Bayezid was so alarmed by the great valor of the French that neither he nor his huge battalion of cavalry dared to attack our men but fled, he and his troops, as fast as he could.
 And it is an amazing thing to tell and yet quite true."

-Also according to Gilbert Lannoy from France in 1421, "The Saracens, the true natives of Egypt, are a wretched people who just wear shirts with no breeches.
-As for the common people, they have very few bows, arrows, swords or weapons of any sort."
+Also according to Gilbert Lannoy from France in 1421, "The Saracens, the true natives of Egypt, are a wretched people who have very few bows, arrows, swords or weapons of any sort."

-According to Heimskringla from Norway in 1110, "When the kings had besieged the town for a short time only, the heathen men gave up.
-The kings took possession of the town, and their troops of the booty.
+According to Heimskringla from Norway in 1110, "When the [superior] kings had besieged the town for a short time only, the heathen men gave up.
 King Sigurd of Norway gave possession of the whole town to King Baldwin of France."